Tadanori Yokoo: Career

-Yokoo was frequent collaborator with choreographer Hijikata Tatsumi.
+Yokoo was a frequent collaborator with choreographer Hijikata Tatsumi.
 One of his best known works, A la Maison de M.Civeçawa (1966), was a poster designed for a performance by Tatsumi Hijikata's Ankoku Butoh dance company.
 In A la Maison de M.Civeçawa, Yokoo again employed his stylish collage coated with dark humor, citing photos of Tatsuhiko Shibusawa (a novelist to whom the dance was dedicated to, top left corner), Hijikata and fellow Butoh dancer Kazuo Ohno (on the rose stem in the middle of the composition), and the famous painting Gabrielle d'Estrées and One of Her Sisters from 1594.
 In the backdrop we find again the rising sun, Mt.
 Fuji, and Hokusai's great waves.
 Interweaving the sexual and the political, the historical and the modern, the Western and the Japanese, A la Maison de M.Civeçawa (1966) was another bold declaration of Yokoo.

 In 1967, Yokoo, together with Shūji Terayama and Higashi Yukata, co-founded the Tenjō Sajiki experimental theater troupe.
 Yokoo worked on several stage design projects as well as posters for various performances.
 Along with the founding of the troupe, Yokoo and Shuji Terayama collaborated on the latter's book, Throw Away Your Book, Let's Get into the Streets.
 Yokoo mainly contributed to the layout and illustrations of this book, which was regarded as a radical statement on its own.

 Throughout the 1960s and 1970s, Yokoo also collaborated with musicians and designed albums, record covers, and concert posters for individuals and groups such as The Happenings Four, Takakura Ken, Ichiyanagi Toshi, Asaoka Ruriko, Hosono Haruomi and several international rock bands including Earth Wind and Fire, The Beatles, Carlos Santana, Emerson Lake and Palmer, Cat Stevens, and Tangerine Dream.

 By the late 1960s he had achieved international recognition for his work and was included in the 1968 "Word & Image" exhibition at the Museum of Modern Art in New York.
 Four years later MoMA mounted a solo exhibition of his graphic work organized by Mildred Constantine.
 Yokoo collaborated extensively with Shūji Terayama and his theater Tenjō Sajiki.
 He starred as a protagonist in Nagisa Oshima's film Diary of a Shinjuku Thief.